Easy Chicken Corn Soup Recipe

 Instructions

-add the beaten egg to the Chinese chicken corn soup
+beaten egg added to the chicken corn soup

 Notes

-2. Beaten eggs must added gradually only when the soup is boiling to get the ribbons.
+2. Beaten eggs must be added gradually only when the soup is boiling.
+Stir gently to get egg ribbons.

 Nutrition